Half-Life (video game): Mods

-Half-Life saw fervent support from independent game developers, due in no small part to support and encouragement from Valve.
-Worldcraft, the level-design tool used during the game's development, was included with the game software.
-Printed materials accompanying the game indicated Worldcraft's eventual release as a retail product, but those plans never materialized.
-Valve also released a software development kit, enabling developers to modify the game and create mods.
-Both tools were significantly updated with the release of the version 1.1.0.0 patch.
+Half-Life received support from independent game developers, supported and encouraged by Valve.
+With the game, Valve included Worldcraft, the level design tool used during development, and a software development kit, enabling developers to create mods.
+Both tools were updated with the release of the patch 1.1.0.0.
 Supporting tools (including texture editors, model editors, and level editors such as the multiple engine editor QuArK) were either created or updated to work with Half-Life.

 The Half-Life software development kit served as the development base for many mods, including the Valve-developed Team Fortress Classic and Deathmatch Classic (a remake of Quake's multiplayer deathmatch mode in the GoldSrc engine).
 Other mods such as Counter-Strike and Day of Defeat (DOD) began life as the work of independent developers who later received aid from Valve.
-Other multiplayer mods include Action Half-Life, Firearms, Science and Industry, The Specialists, Pirates, Vikings and Knights, Natural Selection and Sven Co-op.

-Numerous single-player mods have also been created, include USS Darkstar (1999, a futuristic action-adventure on board a zoological research spaceship), They Hunger (2000–2001, a survival horror total conversion trilogy involving zombies), Poke646 (2001, a follow-up to the original Half-Life story with improved graphics), and Someplace Else (2002, a side-story to the original Half-Life).
+Other multiplayer mods include Firearms, Natural Selection and Sven Co-op.
+Single-player mods include USS Darkstar (1999, a futuristic action-adventure on board a zoological research spaceship) and They Hunger (2000–2001, a survival horror total conversion trilogy involving zombies).
+To promote the 2003 film Underworld, Sony Pictures commissioned video game developer Black Widow Games to develop a promotional tie-in mod titled Underworld: Bloodline.
+The mod was available on Sony Pictures' official website until the end of 2007 and remains the only officially licensed Half-Life mod tied to a Hollywood film.

-In 2003, Valve's network was infiltrated by hackers.
-Among the stolen files were the unreleased Half-Life modification Half-Life: Threewave, a canceled remake of the mod Threewave CTF from Quake.
-The files were later found by independent reporter Tyler McVicker of Valve News Network on a Vietnamese FTP server in February 2016, and were unofficially released in September 2016.

 Some Half-Life modifications received retail releases.
 Counter-Strike was the most successful, having been released in six different editions: as a standalone product (2000), as part of the Platinum Pack (2000), as an Xbox version (2003), and as a single-player spin-off, Counter-Strike: Condition Zero (2004), as well as in two versions using the Source engine.
 Team Fortress Classic, Day of Defeat, Gunman Chronicles (2000, a futuristic Western movie-style total conversion with emphasis on its single-player mode) and Sven Co-op were also released as standalone products.
 Half-Life is also the subject of the YouTube improv roleplaying series Half-Life VR but the AI is Self-Aware and Freeman's Mind.